keigoi/ocaml-mpst/instructions.md

 ```
 dune clean; dune @examples/mpst/all
 ```
-If compilation fails, also try
+If compilation fails, also try (if you are in the VM distribution):
 ```
 opam switch ocaml-mpst-lwt; eval $(opam env)
 ```

 ## Additional information
 * For instructions for compiling the ocaml-mpst on your own machine, see [README.md](https://github.com/keigoi/ocaml-mpst/blob/master/README.md).
-Note that some of the large examples (DNS, oAuth)  need [additional dependencies](https://github.com/keigoi/ocaml-mpst/blob/master/README.md#libraries-used-in-examples-and-benchmarks).
+Note that some of the large examples (DNS, OAuth)  need [additional dependencies](https://github.com/keigoi/ocaml-mpst/blob/master/README.md#libraries-used-in-examples-and-benchmarks).
 Running oAuth locally is more cumbursome since it requires to prepare a web server, register a facebook app, and insert your app's id into oauth.ml.

 * Try OCaml-MPST [Online](https://keigoi.github.io/ocaml-mpst-light/index.html)!
 An interactive web interface is available at: https://keigoi.github.io/ocaml-mpst-light/index.html